 Motor Vehicle Insurance Information

 Having motor vehicle insurance is essential to owning a motor vehicle in Hawaii.
-Hawaii State law requires that your vehicle be insured throughout the motor vehicle registration period and that you have a valid Hawaii motor vehicle insurance identification card in you motor vehicle at all times.
+Hawaii State law requires that your vehicle be insured throughout the motor vehicle registration period and that you have a valid Hawaii motor vehicle insurance identification card in your motor vehicle at all times.
 You can be ticketed and fined if you operate a vehicle without the required motor vehicle identification card.

 If you don’t have insurance on your motor vehicle, you must surrender the registration certificate and license plates to the county director of finance.
 And when you do that, you will not be able to drive the vehicle.